 1. Start Sooner Than You Think

-A simple 5–10 minute routine for a few days can already help:
+A simple 5–10 minute routine for a few days prior can already help:

 This builds familiarity, not fear.
 Even three days of practice helps a noise-sensitive dog feel more grounded.